githubixx/ansible-role-cilium-kubernetes/README.md

 # install, update/upgrade or deletes such a resource.
 cilium_helm_show_commands: false

-# Without "action" variable defined this role will only render a file
+# Without "cilium_action" variable defined this role will only render a file
 # with all the resources that will be installed or upgraded.
 The rendered
 # file with the resources will be called "template.yml" and will be
 # placed in the directory specified below.